 GARDEN DESIGN & LANDSCAPE ARCHITECTURE

 Students apply the principles of garden design and landscape architecture to permanently change an empty lot, their own schoolyard, or a neighboring park.
 Students apply their math skills as they draft a site plan and then plant and maintain their own garden.
 They can also create stepping-stones, chimes, and outdoor sculptures.
-This program aligns with the national STEM initiatives.
+This program aligns with the national STEAM initiatives.

 Working with a graphic designer, students learn the basic concepts of graphic design and then use their knowledge to create posters, book jackets, advertisements, or school magazines.
 Computers are used whenever possible, and all projects teach and reinforce literacy skills.
-This program aligns with the national STEM initiatives.
+This program aligns with the national STEAM initiatives.

 Students discuss the visual elements of masks from around the world, as well as their cultural and historical significance.
 Students then create vibrant masks in the style of the culture they have studied.
 A wide variety of materials can be incorporated, including fabric, paper, gauze, plaster, and papier-mâché.

 Working with a professional artist, students learn about African-American artist Romare Bearden, his role in the Harlem Renaissance, and his style and technique of collage.
 Using visual imagery, they create their own collages that address an academic topic or social issue.

 Working with a professional muralist, students create a permanent mural for the inside or outside of their school, based on a particular style, theme, or academic subject area.
 The LEAP artist teaches students to work in a variety of media such as paint, collage, and relief.
 Note: The murals may also be temporary installations.